octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.48 - 2026-07-09 =
+* Updated office request in RE/MAX imports to be paginated
+* Updated Zoopla exports to ensure only valid lat/lngs are sent
+* Updated imports from ReSales Online API catering for price being a range.
+IN this case use the first price and set 'Price Prefix' to 'From'

 = 2.5.47 - 2026-07-01 =
 * Security enhancements to import and export logs tables